electric-sql/electric/docs/quickstart/_modelling_generator.md

 The starter template has set you up with a simple data model defined in `./db/migrations`.
-To evolve the schema you can add additional files and run `yarn db:migrate` again, e.g.:
+To evolve the schema you can add additional files and run `npm run db:migrate` again, e.g.:

 ```shell
 echo '